You are using an outdated browser. We suggest you update your browser for a better experience. Click here for update.

 • Fetotoxicity: Yes

 Anastrozole is contraindicated in pregnancy.
-Adequate contraception must be used by both sexes during treatment, and for at least 6 months (general recommendation) after the last dose.
+Adequate contraception must be used by patients and their partners during treatment, and for at least 6 months (general recommendation) after the last dose.

 • Lactation: Contraindicated